thrawn01/channel-stats/README.md

 ```

 ## Web UI
-This project doesnt have a UI yet... but if anyone is interested in making a cool looking interface the
+This project kinda has a UI ... but it's super limited.
+If anyone is interested in making a cool looking interface,
-place holder for a UI is available via http://localhost:2020/ui/index.html
+ the place holder for a UI is available via http://localhost:2020/ui/index.html when run from the local go source via
+ `go run ./cmd/channel-stats/main.go`

 ![Screenshot Here](https://raw.githubusercontent.com/thrawn01/channel-stats/master/ui-screenshot.png)